top of page

 Final Thoughts

 Perinatal therapy offers tailored support for the unique challenges of pregnancy and early parenthood.
 While it shares many features with general therapy, its specialized focus on perinatal mental health, birth planning, and family dynamics makes it distinct.
-If you are navigating postpartum mood shifts, find yourself being worried about this upcoming transition, or just aren't feeling like yourself since becoming a parent, seeking perinatal therapy can provide the understanding and tools you need to thrive during this important life stage.
+If you are navigating postpartum mood shifts, find yourself worried about this upcoming transition, or just aren't feeling like yourself since becoming a parent, seeking perinatal therapy can provide the understanding and tools you need to thrive during this important life stage.

 Taking the step to reach out for help is a strong and positive choice.
 Whether you are planning your birth or adjusting to life with a new baby, perinatal therapy can guide you toward emotional balance and confidence.
 If you are in Lee's Summit, explore local resources for perinatal therapy to find the support that fits your journey.

-At Seeds of Change Counseling & Consulting, LLC, Cara Gruhala is perinatal mental health certified, and has additional training in perinatal trauma, perinatal specific Eye Movement Desensitization and Reprocessing (EMDR), parenting, and child development.
-Cara can be reached at cara@seedsofchangecc.com
+At Seeds of Change Counseling & Consulting, LLC, Cara Gruhala is perinatal mental health certified and has additional training in perinatal trauma, perinatal-specific Eye Movement Desensitization and Reprocessing (EMDR), parenting, and child development.
+Cara can be reached at cara@seedsofchangecc.com.

-For a list of providers with specific training near you, visit: https://psidirectory.com/
+For a list of providers with specific training near you, visit: https://psidirectory.com/.

 Comments